 In developing each solar project, we facilitate the project's design, development and construction and obtain project-level financing, and we take a controlling interest in the Special Purpose Entity that owns the project Facility in exchange for a PPA.
 Our solar projects may be financed using a combination of tax equity, bank financing that we secure and our cash on hand.
 A substantial majority of our acquired Facilities received tax equity financing, pursuant to which third party investors hold equity in the Special Purpose Entities that were formed to finance the development of, and own and operate, such Facilities.
 In return, the tax equity investors receive a preferred return on their investment up to a contractually agreed amount and the benefits of various tax credits those Facilities generate.
 Of these projects, approximately one-third of our acquired Facilities are still subject to tax equity financing and will be subject to the payment of preferred returns to our tax equity partners until late 2018.
 In addition, the Facilities located in California receive revenue from performance based incentive payments ("PBIs") and those located in Massachusetts and New Jersey receive revenue from the sale of solar renewable energy credit ("SREC") contracts, which revenue we retain as the Facilities' operator.
+The PBI's began to expire in 2016 and will be fully expired by the end of the third quarter of 2018.
+The SREC's generated by our facilities in Massachusetts have expiration dates between 2018 and 2023.
+The SREC's generated by our facilities in New Jersey have expiration dates between 2022 and 2027.
 In the future, we intend to focus on growing our project portfolio through additional investments with favorable credit quality offtakers in markets that offer favorable government policies to encourage renewable energy projects and where our projects can generate electricity at a cost that is less than or equal to the price of purchasing power from traditional energy sources.